 Loyal Dachshund Temperament

-The devotion that lies at the heart of a Dachshund’s temperament, unfortunately, can lead to problems with aggression.
+Unfortunately, the devotion that lies at the heart of a Dachshund’s temperament can lead to problems with aggression.
 Again, they were bred to take on BADGERS.
 And like many other small breed dogs, they have a bit of a Napoleon complex.
 They are not afraid to defend themselves or their families.
 Studies conducted rank Doxies in the top 50 most aggressive breeds – often higher than Rottweilers!

 Dachshunds are not only aggressive toward strangers, but other dogs and even their owners (stubbornness has bad side effects).
 Strangers often view Doxies as cute and harmless.
 (Turns out that big bark isn’t always enough to dissuade people) I have to admit – my one dog bite was a Dachshund.
 (I went to shake his owner’s hand)